Is Sri Lanka a country you have wondered about visiting?

 For our return trip to housesit in London from Wellington, New Zealand, we wanted a new travel destination instead of the usual stopovers of Singapore and Hong Kong.

-As we started planning an itinerary for Sri Lanka, we considered; do we go it alone, choose a tour, or find a driver.
+As we started planning an itinerary for Sri Lanka, we considered whether to go alone, choose a tour, or find a driver.

 You might hear stories about Instagram with its flashy selfies, influencers making millions, or unrealistic places to see.

-Sounds a bit teary-eyed, but maybe rediscovering travel at 50 is encouraging more people to slow travel.
+It sounds a bit teary-eyed, but maybe rediscovering travel at 50 encourages more people to slow travel.

-So it was through our Instagram followers we came across Driver Sri Lanka, a private driver named Nishantha based in Colombo.
+So, through our Instagram followers, we came across Driver Sri Lanka, a private driver named Nishantha based in Colombo.

-We worked with him to plan a seven-day adventure covering the must-see places of this diverse country, Sri Lanka.
+We worked with him to plan a seven-day adventure that would cover the must-see places of this diverse country, Sri Lanka.

 How many days is enough to visit Sri Lanka?